International Economic History since 1750

 This is designed to be a case-based course that revolves around class discussion.
 All students are expected to participate actively in the majority of classes.
 Participation is a requirement in order be eligible to take the final exam.
 Students are encouraged to work in small groups to prepare for each class in advance.
 Each week, every group member should read the case and (at least) one of the items on the reading list and then discuss it with the rest of the group.
 In this way, all - or most - of the reading materials assigned each week will be covered by every group.
 The group can use this discussion to prepare their responses to the accompanying assignment questions, which we will discuss in class.

-Students who find that they unexpectedly cannot attend a significant number of classes - due to illness, for example - will be required to submit a piece of written work in lieu of physical participation in order to take the exam.
+Students who unexpectedly cannot attend a significant number of classes - due to illness, for example - will be required to submit a piece of written work in lieu of physical participation in order to take the exam.
+Students who expect to miss a significant number of classes in person should not take this course.

 Physical classes are a key component of the educational process.
-If you cannot attend the majority of classes in person then you will be at a significant disadvantage when it comes to achieving a high level of understanding and a high grade in the exam.
+If you do not attend the majority of classes in person then you will be at a significant disadvantage when it comes to achieving a high level of understanding and a high grade in the exam.

 • Recommended prerequisites

 Around half the students are typically foreign, so their knowledge base is extremely varied.
-Thus we make sure to explain all the theoretical and empirical material that we use on the course.
+Thus we make sure to explain all the theoretical and empirical material that we use on the course, as well as giving appropriate background reading.

 • Required prerequisites